 The lecture presentations are an important aspect of the learning process.
 The lecture provides the main presentation of the course material.
 You are responsible for learning the material missed due to an absence.
 Lecture outlines can be printed from Canvas.
-It is suggested that you read the book, attend lecture or watch the pretaped video, do the corresponding book homework and the WebAssign Homework, and then take the WebAssign Quiz.
+It is suggested that you read the book, attend lecture (or watch if in the hybrid section), do the corresponding book homework and the WebAssign Homework, and then take the WebAssign Quiz.